localstack/docs/content/en/references/logging.md

 - `error`
 - `warning`

-The `LS_LOG` overrides the `DEBUG` variable and will provide the same log format but append the request and response objects and the HTTP headers to the log line.
-With `DEBUG=1`, errors inside LocalStack are reported to the client in full, and these stack traces can help you better triage your issues.
+The `LS_LOG` affects the log handlers level directly.
+If `LS_LOG` is configured as `trace` or `trace-internal`, it will automatically set `DEBUG=1`.
+To retrieve the debug information, it is recommended to set `DEBUG=1`.
+While configuring `LS_LOG` as `trace` or `trace-internal`, the LocalStack container will report the same log format but append the request and response objects and the HTTP headers to the log line.

 ## Error reporting